postsharp/Metalama.Samples/src/comparison/Metalama.Samples.Comparison3/README.md

 [!metalama-file DiagnosticDefinitions.cs member="DiagnosticDefinitions.NoEqualityMemberError"]

 And that's all!
 There's nothing else to change.
-This is the beauty of separating analysis from advising: you can seamlessly change the collection of equality members, and the rest of the aspect will simply consume it.
-As you can see, standard best practices also apply to meta-programming, especially separation of concerns!
+This is the beauty of separating analysis from advising: you can change the collection of equality members, and the rest of the aspect will simply consume it.
+As you can see, standard best practices also apply to meta-programming, especially separation of concerns.

 ## Summary